 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Telephone Operator are usually higher in their Conventional, Social, and Enterprising interests.
+Compared to most occupations, those who work as a Telephone Operator are usually higher in their Conventional, Social, and Realistic interests.

 Telephone Operators typically have very strong Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.